jialianghuang/alma-app/TheDesignDetail.md

 render it as a button).
 It works and I think it's fine if only one field

 is changeable.
 Otherwise it's better to custom the table it rendered.

+For backend API it's better to use AWS S3 to host the resume and store the

+users information in the database.